davidwrede/chef-web-docs-1/step_dsl_recipe/step_dsl_recipe_control_matcher_file_permissions.rst

      end
    end

-If the audit was successful, the |chef client| will return output similar to:
+If the audit was successful, the chef-client will return output similar to:

 .. code-block:: bash